Joon-Hwan-Hong/Arousal-Detector-ANPHY-Integration/README.md

 # Arousal-Detector-ANPHY-Integration

 This is a repository for COMP 401 Summer Project at the [ANPHY lab](https://www.mcgill.ca/frauscher-lab/) in McGill Univeristy.
+SigFI scripts used are not included as AFAIK not a open source distribution.

 ## Workflow
 ### 1) Preprocessing.m